surmon-china/surmon.me.ai/ARCHITECTURE.md

 ### 3. Agent Tools

-This project follows a design similar to the [AI SDK](https://ai-sdk.dev/docs/foundations/tools), defining Tool models directly with Zod and converting them to JSON Schema format that the LLM can understand.
+This project follows a design similar to the AI SDK [Tools](https://ai-sdk.dev/docs/foundations/tools), defining Tool models directly with Zod and converting them to JSON Schema format that the LLM can understand.

 | Tool                    | Trigger                                                              | Data Source                |
 | ----------------------- | -------------------------------------------------------------------- | -------------------------- |